entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-profile.md

 # Profile Management

-The [Entando CLI](entando-cli.md) can define a collection of configuration variables to full describe an Entando instance.
-One or more profiles can be created to store configuration settings for the instance.
+The [Entando CLI](entando-cli.md) can define a collection of configuration variables to fully describe an Entando instance.
+One or more profiles can be created to store configuration settings for a particular instance.
 The `ent profile` command is available to manage and switch between the configurations of different Entando instances.
 Refer to `ent profile first-use-readme` for additional details.
 A profile with this information is automatically generated for a quickstart application.

 At minimum, a configuration must consist of the key-value pairs specifying the application name and namespace.
 To run the application, the Kubernetes connection must also be provided.
 Cloud Kubernetes tools typically create a Kube context, which can be linked to an Entando profile.
 An overview of the current connection and profile information is provided via `ent status`.